rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 filtering for tests that include "issue-1234" in the name.
 (Thus `--test-args` is a good way to run a collection of related tests.)

+## Passing arguments to `rustc` when running tests

+It can sometimes be useful to run some tests with specific compiler arguments, without using `RUSTFLAGS` (during development of unstable features, with `-Z` flags, for example).

+This can be done with `./x test`'s `--rustc-args` option, to pass additional arguments to the compiler when building the tests.

 ## Editing and updating the reference files

 If you have changed the compiler's output intentionally, or you are